aptos-foundation/AIPs/aips/aip-79.md

 **Ecosystem impact**.
 Downstreams such as indexer and SDK need to support the new transaction types added by this implementation, as described in [New transaction types](#new-transaction-types).

-**API usability**.
-To prevent the [undergasing attack](https://github.com/aptos-foundation/AIPs/blob/main/aips/aip-41.md#undergasing-attacks), the current implementation requires randomness transactions' gas payers to have a minimum balance (such as 2 APT).
-More details can be found in [Drawbacks](#drawbacks).

 ## Alternative solutions

 **External trust and non-PoS**.